 Hind milk, the thick creamy milk that you produce towards the end of a feeding has been shown to be just as effective as lanolin for nipple pain.
 Simply rub a little into the sore skin after each feeding.
-It’s safe for baby and it's free!
+It’s natural, safe for baby, and it's free!

-Anti-bacterial, anti-fungal, and rich in antioxidants, organic raw coconut oil (avoid refined, purified and liquid forms) provides a deep moisture that absorbs quickly.
+Anti-bacterial, anti-fungal, and rich in antioxidants, organic raw coconut oil (avoid refined, purified, and liquid forms) is a great natural nipple cream and provides a deep moisture that absorbs quickly.
 As a bonus, coconut oil has also been shown to strengthen underlying tissues and remove excess dead skin cells from the skin’s surface.
 Safe for baby.

-Extra virgin olive oil has healing and anti-inflammatory properties and you’ve probably already got some in your kitchen!
+Extra virgin olive oil is a superb lanolin alternative with healing and anti-inflammatory properties, and you’ve probably already got some in your kitchen!
 Use an organic version and be sure to wash away before baby nurses.

 Honey is known for being anti-bacterial and manuka honey in particular is known for its healing properties.
-Manuka honey has been shown to effectively fight and kill bacteria containing Streptococcus pyogenes.
+As a bonus, this alternative to lanolin nipple cream has been shown to effectively fight and kill bacteria containing Streptococcus pyogenes.
 The Unique Manuka Factor (UMF) is a quality rating that indicates the level of components that give it its antimicrobial qualities.

 A note about honey:

 The only two types of honey that you should attempt this with are manuka and pure, unrefined honey.
 Never apply conventional grocery store “Grade A” honey to wounds as this could possibly worsen your condition.

 Always wash your breast and nipple well before feeding baby when using a manuka treatment.
 Babies should not be exposed to it until they are at least 12 months of age.